Continuum Robot State Estimation with Actuation Uncertainty: Tendon-Actuated Continuum Robots

-In general, a priori knowledge of the applied loads $\brm{F}_k$ is not directly available.
-Instead, we must relate measured actuator values (e.g. tendon tensions) to the $\brm{F}_k$ via an actuation model.
-Here we consider the actuation $\brm{Q} \in \mathbb{R}^N$ as a random variable with a simple prior factor induced by the measured values $\brm{q}$:
+A priori knowledge of the backbone loads $\brm{f}_k$ is generally unavailable.
+Instead, actuator variables $\brm{q} \in \mathbb{R}^N$ (e.g., tendon tensions) must be mapped to $\brm{f}_k$ through an actuation model \cite{rucker2011statics}.
+To account for actuator uncertainty, we model $\brm{q}$ as a random vector with a Gaussian prior factor

-In the remainder of this section, we extend the base Cosserat rod graph to include tendon actuation by connecting $\brm{Q}$ to the wrenches $\brm{F}_k$ though actuation factors (see Figure \ref{fig:tendon_robot_graph}).
-The physics is based on \cite{gao2017general}, which we extend for state estimation.
+where $\bar{\brm{q}}$ denotes the measured actuator values and $\brm{\Sigma}_{q}$ specifies the associated uncertainty.
+We extend the base Cosserat graph (Fig.~\ref{fig:cosserat_graph}) by connecting $\brm{q}$ to the wrenches $\brm{f}_k$ through tendon actuation factors (Fig.~\ref{fig:tendon_robot_graph}).
+The tendon-disc interaction physics is adapted from \cite{gao2017general} for state estimation.